International

 Organise your own international event

 Many groups from across Derbyshire run their own visits abroad.
 These include long weekends taking Cubs to Disneyland Paris, international expeditions and Explorer Belts, and week-long European summer camps.
-Support is available from your ACC International and other members of the county team, as well as from those that have travelled abroad previously, to help you plan and run your trip.
+Support is available from your International and other members of the county team, as well as from those that have travelled abroad previously, to help you plan and run your trip.

 A few things to note:

 - Travelling abroad requires different paperwork from a camp here in the UK.
-You should speak to your ACC International as soon as you start planning your trip.
+You should speak to your International as soon as you start planning your trip.

 The paperwork is not onerous or difficult to complete, but it is compulsory. - Many companies offer ready-made visits abroad, taking care of your travel, catering, accommodation, and activity requirements.